-Comparing two big names in the hosting industry is always an interesting exercise.
-This comparison has been difficult at times because both hosts are so similar and offer like-for-like features in a lot of cases.
+Comparing two big names in the hosting industry is always an exciting exercise.
+This comparison has been difficult because both hosts are so similar and offer like-for-like features in many cases.

-For beginners and advanced users, BlueHost is easy to get to grips with and their cPanel is clear and concise.
+Bluehost is easy to grips with for beginners and advanced users, and their cPanel is clear and concise.
 However, their basic plan has a storage limit of 50GB.
 And, whilst not a danger to more website owners, in comparison to HostGator, it is a little disappointing.

-HostGator is an extremely well-known web host with a good reputation.
-Their plans cost the same price as most people’s lunch each day and they come packed with a wealth of features.
+HostGator is a highly well-known web host with a good reputation.
+Their plans cost the same price as most people’s lunch each day, and they come packed with a wealth of features.

-HostGator offers an uptime guarantee and hand out credits if they don’t meet their SLAs, which is something BlueHost doesn’t offer.
-However, if I had to be picky, I’d pull up HostGator on their customer support which quite frankly isn’t as good as BlueHost’s.
+HostGator offers an uptime guarantee and hands out credits if they don’t meet their SLAs, which Bluehost doesn’t provide.
+However, if I had to be picky, I’d pull up HostGator on their customer support which quite frankly isn’t as good as Bluehost’s.

-That said, if you’re looking for a reliable web host that offers great speed and performance, as well as cracking customer support for the price of a bit of pocket change per month, I highly recommend BlueHost.
+That said, if you’re looking for a reliable web host that offers excellent speed and performance, as well as cracking customer support for the price of a bit of pocket change per month, I highly recommend Bluehost.

 $This is an affiliate link